-- About 8-10 stalks curly kale, washed with stems removed, and ripped into bite-sized shreds
+About 8-10 stalks kale, washed withs stems removed, and ripped into bite-sized shreds

-- A few pinches of Herbamare or sea salt.
-If using sea salt, add a few pinches of all-purpose seasoning
+A few pinches of Herbamare or sea salt

-Heat the 2 tbsp of extra virgin olive oil in a skillet over medium-high heat and add the kale.
+Heat the 2 tbsp of extra-virgin olive oil over medium-high heat and add the kale.

-Flip the kale over with a spatula every 30 seconds, so that the sides are charred but not overly burned.
+Flip the kale over with a spatula every 30 seconds, so that the sides are slightly charred but not burnt.

-Continue in this fashion for a few minutes, adding the lemon juice and pinches of Herbamare or sea salt and seasoning as you go.
+Continue like this for a few minutes, adding the lemon juice and pinches of Herbamare or sea salt as you go.

 The precise point at which to stop cooking is a bit tricky – it should be cooked enough so that the sides are slightly crispy, and that it has a fragrant, enticing smell, but before the kale has given up all of it’s liquid and become completely wilted and withered.